jmarranz/relproxy_examples/relproxy_ex_jsf/README.md

   (Enable "Generate web.xml deployment descriptor")

-+ If necessary addn in Project Properties / Java Build Path => add Tomcat v7 Library
++ If necessary in Project Properties / Java Build Path => add Tomcat v7 Library

 + Disable context reloading of your project in the associated Tomcat (see the RelProxy Manual if necessary)!!!